Control Groups

 Note

-After you create the config files you will need to restart the cgconfig service or parse the configuration files with cgconfigparser so that the configuration is applied to the machine.
+After you create the configuration files you will need to restart the cgconfig service, or to parse the configuration files with cgconfigparser so that the configuration is applied to the machine.

 Warning